 All experiences, including seminars, pre-approved experiences, and self-designed experiential learning projects, are not complete until they have been documented within your learning portfolio.
 This guide provides a framework to use in documenting and showcasing your experiences within your learning portfolio.

-Please note that some experiences also require completion of a reflective essay, as explained below.
+Please note that some experiences also require completion of a reflective essay, as explained above.
 Honors seminars do not require a reflective essay, though you are still required to follow the documentation guide for each seminar.